5

 • 1

 $\begingroup$ kg/cm AKA kg-cm AKA kgcm is still better than ozin that many websites use, even if oz is technically a measure of weight rather than mass.
 It drives me nuts too.
-They should all switch to N*m, which is an easily recognizable standard and different by almost exactly an order of 10. $\endgroup$ Oct 20, 2017 at 20:39
+They should all switch to N*m, which is an easily recognizable standard and different by almost exactly an order of 10. $\endgroup$ Commented Oct 20, 2017 at 20:39

 3 Answers 3